MexsonFernandes/rxver/README.md

     2021 as release year, and a first build with second release year.

-Note: Both have `Neonate` as they are still evolving.
+Note: Both have `Neonate` as they are still being  developed heavily.